ansys/pyfluent-visualization/doc/source/users_guide/index.rst

 ==========
 User guide
 ==========
-PyFluent-Visualization enables postprocessing of Fluent results, allowing you to display graphical objects and plot data efficiently.
+PyFluent-Visualization enables post-processing of Fluent results, allowing you to display graphical objects and plot data efficiently.

 Launch Fluent and read data